OpenPj/alfresco-process-services-project-sdk/README.md

  * No parent pom
  * Standard JAR, WAR packaging with also Docker container generation
  * Works seamlessly with any IDE
+ * Test your extensions with a consistent APS architecture running with Docker volumes

 # Contributors
 Thanks to Carlo Cavallieri and Jessica Foroni for giving help on isolating the integration tests suite.